dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 ..and a lot more out of the box!

-A lot of developers, including JavaScript newbies create *React* apps from scratch daily, so the *CRA* team at facebook built the *create-react-app* tool to make the process of creating such apps less tedious and error-prone.
+A lot of developers, including JavaScript newbies create *React* apps from scratch daily, so the *CRA* team at Facebook built the *create-react-app* tool to make the process of creating such apps less tedious and error-prone.

 As a developer that needs support for some of the technologies I highighted earlier, one way of going about it is running `npm run eject`.
 This command copies all the config files and dependencies right into your project, then you can manually configure your app with all sorts of tools to satisfaction.

 One major challenge developers might face with *eject* is not been able to enjoy the future features of *CRA* .
 Another challenge with *eject* would be ineffecient synchronised setup across React developers working in team.
 One great way of solving this later challenge is publishing a fork of `react-scripts` for your team, then all your developers can just run `create-react-app my-app --scripts-version mycompany-react-scripts` and have the same setup across board.
-Let's talk how to accomplish that!
+Let's learn how to accomplish that!

 ## Create a Fork